Overview

 “There’s Another Way to Look at It” & “Untitled”

-This piece, performed as one of a series of butoh performances for "Whispers of Strange Matter II O", consists of solo and duo performances by Ishii Mitsutaka and Omori Masahide.
+This piece, performed as one of a series of butoh performances for "Whispers of Strange Matter II O", consists of solo and duo performances by Mitsutaka Ishii and Masahide Omori.
 Emphasising the improvisational nature of butoh, the solo parts are entirely unchoreographed, and the duo sections created with just a few prior arrangements.
 A loose and highly improvised composition, each dancer attempts to see how they can blend with the body of the other.

 -Ammonite Claw Extravaganza